JohnFF/com.civifirst.crowdfunding/README.md

 # com.civifirst.crowdfunding
-CiviCRM's CrowdFunding extension: Contributions now have a parent Contribution ID that is updated as child Contributions are.
+CiviCRM's CrowdFunding extension: Contributions now have a parent Contribution ID and a "funds accumulated" field.
+The amount collected on this parent Contribution is updated as Contributions with that parent are submitted.
+When the full amount is raised the parent contribution's status is updated (pending, partially paid, completed).
+Any evnet participations relying on that status change are also updated.

-Provides a 'Parent Contribution Id' for Contributions.
-This is ued to updates Parent Contribution statuses when their Child Contributions are completed.

 To use this:
 1. Create a profile containing the Crowd Funding custom fields.